 Q. What are some big things you’ve accomplished for clients?

 One of my favourite clients was a 14-year-old boy who had never read a book in his life who started devouring them.
 The thing that was so wonderful was that by breaking through such a block he discovered he was able to do anything he wanted.
 And he realised that sometimes judgements by the powers that be (teachers) can be wrong.
 He became the creator of his life, he didn’t have to be a victim.

 I have had many clients let go of traumatic pasts and start to appreciate and embrace themselves fully and completely.
 I find the changes my clients make all the more exciting because they discover, no matter what their age, that they have more power in their own lives and can take more responsibility than they know.
 I love the freedom that gives them!

 Now I love helping practitioners and people who have something wonderful to offer the world get it out there.
-Seeing clients who were once struggling with their business to create businesses they love doing the work they love is incredibly satisfying.
+Seeing mentoring clients who were once struggling with their business to create businesses they love doing the work they love is incredibly satisfying.

 Q. What do you like doing when you are not at work?